 Recipe Questions

-I hope you love this Speculoos cookie butter fudge recipe.
-If you make it, be sure to leave a comment and a rating so I know how you liked it.
+I hope you love this creamy cookie butter fudge!
+If you try it, don’t forget to leave a comment and rating so I know how you liked it.
 Happy Baking!

 Print